Python Version

 Shell Commands

-Cerebrium gives you the ability to run shell commands - this is for more complicated use cases of cloning repositories, running install scripts etc.
+Cerebrium gives you the ability to run shell commands - this is for more complicated use cases of cloning repositories, running install scripts etc. You can also define environment variables, which will populate every time your application starts up.

 shell_commands = [